kellyelton/docs.exceptionless.com/contents/configuration.md

 permalink: /contents/configuration/
 ---

-Exceptionless2 is configured using a config section in your web.config or app.config depending on what kind of project you have.
+Exceptionless is configured using a config section in your web.config or app.config depending on what kind of project you have.
 Installing the correct NuGet package should automatically add the necessary configuration elements.
 It should look like this: